 The silent one: She doesn’t speak much, nor makes much noise.
 You don’t realize when she enters the house and leaves it.
 They are a rare find.
 But again silence can be suspicious.

-The compulsive talker: This one doesn’t know where to talk or when to stop.
+The compulsive talker: This one doesn’t know when to talk or when to stop.
 She loves to gossip.
 She can give you all the insider information on your neighbours.
 But remember; what comes in goes out too.

 The ‘I-want-more’: She is never satisfied.
 And she makes you feel ‘inferior’ and even insults you in a roundabout way.
 Don’t believe me?
 She tells you the stuff that she regularly receives from the other ‘bhabhis’, how they take care of her and give her things when in need.
 Her words are like barbed wire.
 They hurt you where it hurts the most.
 She forgets quite conveniently what you have been giving her.